BCom 1st Year Business and Business Environment Notes Study Material

 (b) Technological development and research & development

-(c) Impact of technology on human beings and the effect of techno-logy on environment.
+(c) Impact of technology on human beings and the effect of technology on the environment.

 (d) Communication etc.

-(v) Socio-Cultural Environment: Every business operates within the norms of society and exists primarily to satisfy it needs.
-Social factors influence the policy and strategy of business, the organisation strives to satisfy the needs and wants of society.
-These factors are culture, values, tastes and preferences, social integration etc. Culture norms largely drive consumer needs and buyer behaviour.
-Knowledge of cultural environment is important to understand the business environment in its totality.
+(v) Socio-Cultural Environment: Every business operates within the norms of society and exists primarily to satisfy its needs.
+Social factors influence the policy and strategy of the business, the organization strives to satisfy the needs and wants of society.
+These factors are culture, values, tastes and preferences, social integration, etc. Cultural norms largely drive consumer needs and buyer behavior.
+Knowledge of the cultural environment is important to understand the business environment in its totality.

-Cultural and social environmental awareness and analysis helps to pin point market opportunities.
-For example, the early failure of Kelloggs in India is due to its lack of understanding the Indian taste preference.
-Earlier, Kelloggs was positioning its product for entire family.
-But Indian ideally consists for breakfast of Idli-sambar, Dosa, Dal-roti, Sabji-Roti, Paratha etc. Cornflakes as breakfast is perceived more as a westernised taste.
-So, Kelloggs failed in India This has forced the company to now position their product for children as a source of complete nutrition and good health like “Kelloggs chocoes” in chocolate flavour specially for children.
+Cultural and social environmental awareness and analysis help to pinpoint market opportunities.
+For example, the early failure of Kelloggs’ in India is due to its lack of understanding the Indian taste preference.
+Earlier, Kellogg’s was positioning its product for the entire family.
+But Indian ideally consists of breakfast of Idli-sambar, Dosa, Dal-roti, Sabji-Roti, Paratha, etc. Cornflakes as breakfast are perceived more as a westernized taste.
+So, Kellogg’s failed in India This has forced the company to now position their product for children as a source of complete nutrition and good health like “Kellogg’s chocoes” in chocolate flavor, especially for children.

-It is therefore imperative to gather a deep understanding of cultural differences and grasp the intricacy of foreign market in this era of Globalization when even the geographical boundaries are crashing.
+It is therefore imperative to gather a deep understanding of cultural differences and grasp the intricacy of the foreign markets in this era of Globalization when even the geographical boundaries are crashing.

 Industrial activities, automobiles, emission of fumes or smoke and effluents, and so on result in environmental degradation.
 Hence, Environmental protection and preservation must be the responsibility of every organization or individual.
-So that, pollution-free industrial activity is, considered to be a necessary of industrial organisation and big business houses.
-The government of India committed to the preservation of ecological balance through various legislation as below:
+So, pollution-free industrial activity is, considered to be necessary for industrial organizations and big business houses.
+The government of India is committed to the preservation of ecological balance through various legislation as below:

 (a) The Water (Preservation and Control of Pollution) Act, 1974.